-The payroll response
+The payroll response in a challenging year

 MH: The pandemic has presented a massive challenge and I have been hugely impressed with the response of the global payroll community.
 Once again, global payroll professionals have proven adaptable, resilient and very diligent in their determination to ensure that employees get paid on time and accurately.